loganbvh/superscreen/docs/index.rst

 the magnetic response of 2D superconductors and thin film superconducting devices of arbitrary geometry.
-Using a matrix inversion method introduced by Brandt [Brandt-PRB-2005]_, ``SuperScreen`` solves the coupled London and Maxwell's equations in and around superconducting thin films in the presence of inhomogeneous applied magnetic fields and trapped flux.
+Using a matrix inversion method introduced by Brandt [Brandt-PRB-2005]_, ``SuperScreen`` solves the coupled London and Maxwell's equations in and around superconducting thin films in the presence of inhomogeneous applied magnetic fields, trapped flux, and bias currents.

 .. tip::